What are the technical requirements to take online courses?

 How will anyone know if I am cheating?

-The Distance Education Department believes online integrity is very important, and tracks, daily, all traffic moving in and out of Canvas.
+The Learning Resources Department believes online integrity is very important, and tracks, daily, all traffic moving in and out of Canvas.
 Suspicious cases are immediately identified and reported.

 What is the estimated time requirement for an online course?

 Online courses require as much time investment as traditional courses.
 In a regular semester, you should expect to spend at least 3 hours per week doing course work in addition to several hours of study time per week.
 Winter and Summer sessions have more intense requirements since the class times are shorter.

 Each instructor has developed materials, assignments, and activities to help you learn the concepts of your course.
 This may include group work, discussions, and projects.

 What if my computer crashes while submitting an assignment?

 Each instructor has his or her own policies for late work.
 Some may not accept a computer crash as an excuse.
 Please check the syllabus for policies in each class you have online.

 Can I take online courses on my phone / tablet?

 Yes and No. You can do much work on your tablet and phone, but you cannot take a proctored exam on a phone or tablet.
 Chromebooks should not be used to take online classes.